EconPapers

 Martin Moreno: GRADE

-No 979, IZA Discussion Papers from Institute for the Study of Labor (IZA)
+No 979, IZA Discussion Papers from Institute of Labor Economics (IZA)

 Abstract: In this paper, we adapt the audit studies methodology to analyze gender and racial differences in hiring for a particular segment of the market of three selected occupations in Metropolitan Lima: salespersons, secretaries and (accounting and administrative) assistants.
 The adapted pseudo-audit study methodology allows us to reduce the room for existence of statistical discrimination.
 The results suggest the existence of no significant differences in hiring rates for different gender-race groups but some systematic (and significant) differences in the aimed wages of the individuals in their job search processes.

-Keywords: field experiments; discrimination; occupational segregation (search for similar items in EconPapers)
+Keywords: occupational segregation; field experiments; discrimination (search for similar items in EconPapers)

 JEL-codes: C93 D63 J4 J7 (search for similar items in EconPapers)